Ryan Wedding arrested after manhunt for ex-Olympic snowboarder turned alleged drug kingpin, officials say

 When officials increased the reward in November, Attorney General Pam Bondi described Wedding's alleged operation as "one of the most prolific and violent drug-trafficking organizations in this world."

+Akil Davis, the assistant director in charge of the FBI's Los Angeles field office, said Wedding was expected to make his initial appearance in federal court Monday morning.
+Davis said investigators worked for over a year to arrest Wedding.

+"Ryan Wedding tormented several people and several families that will never be the same, but today, they get the justice that they sought," Davis said.

-Wedding, who competed for his home country in the 2002 Winter Olympics in Salt Lake City, has been accused of running a major drug trafficking network that moved cocaine from Colombia through Mexico to the U.S. and Canada.
-Patel said in a social media post Friday that Wedding was running his alleged operation as a member of the notorious Sinaloa Cartel and that Wedding believed to have been hiding out in Mexico for over a decade.
+Wedding, who competed in the 2002 Winter Olympics in Salt Lake City, has been accused of running a major drug trafficking network that moved cocaine from Colombia through Mexico to the U.S. and Canada.
+Patel said in a social media post Friday that Wedding was running his alleged operation as a member of the Sinaloa Cartel and that Wedding believed to have been hiding out in Mexico for over a decade.

 Wedding was added to the FBI's Ten Most Wanted Fugitives list last year.